 In these tutorials, you begin by creating your own android app; a simple one page app containing one activity.

-Once your app is created; we then edit the app and this is how we learn to code Android Java/XML.
+Once your app is created; we then edit the app with new functions and features, and this is how we learn to develop Android Java/XML apps.

 Learn to add buttons, text, images; learn to code background color: screen orientation;

 learn to code layout types like Linear layout, Frame layout, Horizontal Scrollview;

 learn how to code a customized style, a pre defined system theme; how to implement a Toast Text Message; and,learn how to use 'android:id'(resource id) in coding elements.

 In tutorials III, we will make apps with additional functionalities and features.

 In our first tutorial, we learn about Shape Drawables, the various types of, and how to implement a shape drawable line into our android app.

 A drawable line is ideal for sectioning your app for any number of purposes.